namantalreja/Spotify_Wrapper/README.md

 # Spotify_Wrapper

-Within our Spotify Wrapped Project, users are able to find their Spotify listening statistics similar to Spotify Wrapped using Django and the Spotify API.
+Our potify Wrapped Project allows users to find their Spotify listening statistics similar to Spotify Wrapped using Django and the Spotify API.
 They can click a button to generate their Spotify Wrapped after logging into their Spotify account, and then discover different features.

 ## Motivation